Ten quick and easy tips that will help you deal with the hectic, unpredictable nature of nursing.

 Whenever you have a few tasks in front of you, first ask yourself, “Which of these are most important?”
 Determine which require your immediate attention, and which aren’t quite as urgent.
 When you’re doing your rounds, see your most critical patients first.
 You won’t be able to accomplish everything you want to do for that week in one day, so establish which things take precedence over the others, and work your way down the line.

 It sounds so simple, and on a foundational level maybe it is, but the importance of staying organized is monumental in regards to time management.
 You can’t use your time efficiently if you’re constantly wasting your time looking for things.
 The more organized you are, the less you panic, and the more time you have.
-Your charts, your calendar, or whatever else you use on a regular basis – keep it organized.
+Your charts, your calendar, or whatever else you use regularly – keep it organized.

 Making lists is a quick and easy way to manage your time.
 There are so many disruptions that take place in the ever-changing world of nursing, that it’s easy to get off task and forget the things you needed to do that day.
 Prioritize your lists, but be flexible and understand that your priorities can change very quickly.